Ang Chan I: Battle of Siemreap (1530)

-Second Khmer-Siamese War
+Second Cambodian-Siamese War (1549)

 In 1549, Siam raised 140,000 troops to invade Cambodia territory for the second time, the Siamese army was divided into two divisions.
 The first 90,000 led by the Siamese king himself named Chakkraphat came to attack Battambang province and invaded Pursat province, the second division was 50,000 led by the navy By Ponhea Veang San invaded Kampot province.
 Chan Reachea knew and ordered 60,000 Duke Kralahom Keo Gather troops at Bassac, Preah Trapeang, Kramuon Sar and Bati, Banteay Meas provinces to fight against the Siamese army in Kampot province.